havrak/fmcw-surveillance-radar/indexing-table/esp32/README.md

 		* commands declared in header are executed before any other commands
 		* if programm is looped, header will be executed only once
 		* can be used to set initial position, units, positioning mode, or home the device
-		* P29: declares looped programm, these programs will loop indefinitely until stopped
 * P91: called within programming context, advances programming from header declaration to main body
-* P92: ends programming of the main body - code is saved in the memory if all loops are closed
+* P92: ends programming of the main body
+	* NOTE: if loops are not closed, programm will not be saved and P92 command is disregarded
 * P21: for loop declaration
 	* I<ITERATIONS> - number of iterations for loop will take
-* P22 - end of loop
+* P22: end of loop
-	* if iterations are not exhausted, programm will jump back to P21
+	* if iterations are not exhausted, programm will jump back to P21 (respectively command right after it)
+* P29: declares looped programm, these programs will loop indefinitely until stopped
+	* NOTE: only applicable in header declaration
 * W0: wait command (seconds)
 	* H<TIME> - wait on horizontal stepper
 	* T<TIME> - wait on tilt stepper
-* W1: wait command (miliseconds)
+* W1: wait command (milliseconds)
 	* H<TIME> - wait on horizontal stepper
 	* T<TIME> - wait on tilt stepper